-Table 12: Status of Site Allocations in Waste Local Plan (2014)
+Table 11: Status of Site Allocations in Waste Local Plan, 2014

 Remaining Allocated Sites Potential Capacity Status Site North of Wastewater Treatment Works, Ford Up to c.250,000tpa WSCC/096/13/F - Permission granted for a Materials Recovery Facility and residual waste treatment facility creating energy from waste through gasification (MRF = 60,000tpa, Gasification = 140,000tpa).
+WSCC/036/20 - Demolition of existing buildings and structure and construction and operation of an energy recovery facility and a waste sorting and transfer facility for treatment of municipal, commercial and industrial wastes, including ancillary buildings, structures, parking, hardstanding and landscape works - decision pending.
 Hobbs Barn, near Climping c.50,000tpa WSCC/067/15/CM - Permission granted for a waste transfer station with 50,000tpa capacity.
-Fuel Depot, Bognor Road, Chichester c.50,000tpa WSCC/058/13/0 - Permission for waste transfer station granted but now expired.
+Fuel Depot, Bognor Road, Chichester c.50,000tpa WSCC/058/13/O - Permission for waste transfer station granted but now expired.
 Chichester District Council approved a hybrid outline planning application for the redevelopment of the Fuel Depot site (14/04284/OUT).
 WSCC raised no objection as the proposal excluded an area of the Fuel Deport (north east area) for future waste uses, and therefore was consistent with Policy W10.
 A further hybrid application is currently being considered by Chichester District Council at the Fuel Depot (19/00619/FUL), which excludes the north east area for waste development.
-Brookhurst Wood, Near Horsham c.300,000tpa WSCC/018/14/NH - Permission for a Waste Transfer Facility to handle inert and non-inert waste with associated open air inert waste recycling operations with a capacity of 230,000tpa.
+The applicants have agreed to extend the determination period until 27 November 2020, to allow for further time to consult upon and consider amended plans.
+Brookhurst Wood, near Horsham c.300,000tpa WSCC/018/14/NH - Permission for a Waste Transfer Facility to handle inert and non-inert waste with associated open air inert waste recycling operations with a capacity of 230,000tpa.
 WSCC/015/18/NH - Permission granted on appeal for a Recycling, Recovery and Renewable Energy Facility with a capacity (MRF = 50,000tpa, EfW = 180,000tpa).
-Land West of Wastewater Treatment Works, Goddards Green c.200,000tpa No application to date.
-Extension to Brookhurst Wood Landfill, Horsham 860,000 tonnes WSCC/003/14/NH - Permission granted for the Installation and operation of a temporary aggregate treatment and recycling facility (230,000tpa).
-WSCC/050/19/NH - Temporary permission granted for a soil heat treatment facility (10,000tpa).
-WSCC/051/19/NH - Temporary permission granted for a soil washing facility (100,000tpa).
+Land West of Wastewater Treatment Works, Goddards Green c.200,000tpa No applications Extension to Brookhurst Wood Landfill, Horsham 860,000 tonnes WSCC/003/14/NH - Permission granted for the Installation and operation of a temporary aggregate treatment and recycling facility (230,000tpa).
+WSCC/050/19 - Temporary permission granted for a soil heat treatment facility (10,000tpa).
+WSCC/051/19 - Temporary permission granted for a soil washing facility (100,000tpa).